kendarorg/CryptoApp/README.md

 * The password decrypting passwords are not stored
 * The login password are hashed
 * Multiple files for each user
+* Backup of keepass xml with AES256 encryption

 ## Build